LeonorPDX/LeonorPDX.github.io/_posts/2020-03-09-brew_finder_ruby_cli_project.markdown

 end
 ```

-For the API, I just needed to call for breweries by zip cope and use that returned array of hashes to instantiate new Brewery objects.
+For the API, I just needed to call for breweries by zip code and use that returned array of hashes to instantiate new Brewery objects.
 The method takes a zip code as an argument and interpolates the zip code into the query to Open Brewery DB.

 ```
 class BrewFinder::API